SayHelloGmbH/hello-roots/README.md

 It also uses [LiveReload](http://livereload.com/) to refresh your browser on every change you make.

 If you are using Google Chrome there is a pretty helpful extension: [chrome LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)

+### SVG

+SVG support and sanitization was formerly handled directly by the Theme.
+This feature was removed in 2020 in favour of https://wordpress.org/plugins/safe-svg/.

 # Authors
 - [Nico Martin](https://github.com/nico-martin)